 - Real-time polling

-There are both off-the-shelf and customized elearning options, but regardless of what you choose, it must align with the business goals.
-You must ask yourself,
+There are both off-the-shelf and custom eLearning solutions, but regardless of which you choose, it must align with the business goals.
+You must ask yourself:

 - What changes am I trying to make?